What is a Tummy Tuck?

 During the procedure, Dr. Vasquez will create a horizontal incision across the lower abdomen, just above the public hairline.
 This allows the scar to be hidden under bikini bottoms or underwear.
 The abdominal skin will be lifted, and any underlying weakened abdominal muscles repaired.
 In some cases, a second incision around the belly button may be required to remove further excess skin.
 The remaining skin will then be pulled down over the abdomen, and sutures placed.
 Some patients may also consider a No Drain Tummy Tuck.

 Tummy Tuck Recovery

 Following tummy tuck surgery, your incisions will be wrapped in dressings or bandages.
 You may also have tubes placed to collect any excess fluids during recovery.
+You may also be instructed to wear a compression garment for several weeks of your abdominoplasty recovery to assist the healing process and manage swelling.
+Patients can expect to take at least a week off work to rest and recover at home.
+After this time, regular activity can start to be resumed, however, patients should wait several more weeks before resuming exercise and more strenuous activity.
 It is important to follow Connecticut Plastic Surgeon Dr. Vasquez’s specific post-operative instructions to ensure optimal healing.
 Following surgery, patients will experience a tighter and more toned midsection.

-For more information regarding tummy tuck surgery in Fairfield, CT, contact us today to schedule a consultation.
+Before a tummy tuck can be performed, patients must meet with a board certified plastic surgeon to ensure they are a candidate.
+For more information regarding tummy tuck surgery in Fairfield, CT, contact us today to schedule a consultation with Dr. Vasquez.